Fossiljagt Faxe Kalkbrud

 However, remember that you are not allowed to use a pick or other tools when you go fossil hunting around Møns Klint, which means that you can only collect visible finds.

-GeoCenter Møns Klint offers guided fossil hunts, which are conducted daily.
-Participation is free when you purchase admission for GeoCenter Møns Klint.
+GeoCenter Møns Klint offers guided fossil hunts, which are conducted daily during the high season, etc. See moensklint.dk for more information.

 Photo:VisitSydsjælland-Møn